 If you have a bachelor’s degree and you are keen to complete a TEFL certification course, then you should be able to teach abroad.
 The only thing that might hold you back is relevant teaching experience.
-If you don’t have any classroom teaching Experience, you can still teach English overseas,.
+If you don’t have any classroom teaching Experience, you can still teach English abroad.
 However, you may need to check the countries visa requirements, and the job description for the companies you are applying at.

 EF English First hires hundreds of new, inexperienced teachers every year.
 We’re passionate about education so we will provide full training and support.
 If you meet the visa requirements and you have a bachelor’s degree, we would love to hear from you!